Nguyen-Lam-Minh-Hoa/Programming-2-Exercise-/README.md

 ## License

-This repository is licensed under the MIT License.
+This repository is licensed under the Mozilla Public License 2.0

 ## Contact